-CCA’s Executive Director since 2011, Joe has helped CCA grow into a highly effective organization.
+CCA’s Executive Director since 2011, Joe has helped CCA become a nationally recognized and highly effective organization.
 Joe holds a B.A. from the University of Maine and an M.A. from Naropa University with a focus on organizational leadership and conservation.
 He brings over 15 years of director level nonprofit experience to his work and in his spare time he volunteers for several boards in the community, along with enjoying our National Conservation Areas by foot, boat and bike.

 Ryan is a recent graduate from Colorado Mesa University with a degree in Environmental Science.
 While there he served as the president of the CMU Sustainability Council, developing the volunteer run club into a student organization with five paid positions.
 More recently, Ryan spent two years working with Colorado Canyons Association as an AmeriCorps VISTA and we're thrilled to have him join the organization full time as an NCA Stewardship Coordinator focused on river-based programming and general interpretation and marketing efforts for our regional NCAs.

 Killian is a recent graduate of Colorado Mesa University who earned her B.S. in Environmental Science with a minor in Watershed Science.
 She has a deep passion for the environment and loves to educate others on how to do their part in taking care of it.
 In her free time, Killian enjoys hiking, mountain biking, rafting, skiing, traveling, yoga and playing with her dog, Coyote.